-I thought it would be helpful to share some photos of dogs that are emaciated, thin and overweight so that you can make some real-life comparisons about whether or not your Great Dane is too skinny or not.
+I thought it would be helpful to share some photos of dogs that are emaciated, thin, and overweight so that you can make real-life comparisons about whether or not your Great Dane is too skinny.

 Always, always consult your veterinarian if you are unsure either way.
 Dogs can gain and lose weight quickly and may have underlying health problems, including parasites and diabetes.